Jenga01/Resume/README.md

 # Resume
-- Create your CV online
+- Create your resume
-- Handle your CV's
+- Handle your resume's
-- Publish CV
-- Save CV as PDF
+- Save resume as PDF
 - Share on social media